Using the Spot Database

 Spot Statistics

-SpotCollector keeps track of the number of new spot database entries created during the most recent 60 minutes.
+SpotCollector keeps track of the number of new Spot Database Entries created during the most recent 60 minutes.
 Two sets of statistics are computed: by-band and by-continent.
 The by-band statistics are captured for 160m through 2m and are subject to the Mode filter, Continent filter, and Origin filter settings; the by-continent statistics are subject to the Band filter, Mode filter, and Origin filter settings.
-Spot statistics are presented in the Statistics window, which you can view by clicking the main window's Stats button.
-Newly created spot database entries immediately update the spot statistics.
+Spot statistics are presented in the Statistics window, which you can view by clicking the Main window's Stats button.
+Newly created Spot Database Entries immediately update the spot statistics.
 Periodically, the statistics are updated to exclude spots older than 60 minutes; this rate is controlled by the Update Interval setting in the Spot Statistics panel on the Config window's Spot Database tab.
-When SpotCollector starts, it scans the spot database for any entries less than 60 minutes old and initializes the spot statistics accordingly.
+When SpotCollector starts, it scans the Spot Database for any Entries less than 60 minutes old and initializes the spot statistics accordingly.

 If Commander is running (version 6.6.4 or later), clicking the band button above a by-band statistic will QSY the transceiver to that band.
+CTRL-clicking a band button will filter the Spot Database Display to show only stations reported during the last 60 minutes that "pass" the Mode filter, Continent filter, and Origin filter.

 The Statistics window's Reset button clears all spot statistics.